Welcome to Mrs. Quartarone and Mrs. Brogan's 3rd grade class!

 In Literacy, we will be utilizing the Reader's Workshop method to read and analyze fiction and nonfiction texts.
 Students will be learning how to responding to different prompts depending on skills we are discussing in class.
 These skills include main idea, compare and contrast, characterization, plot, and sequence.

-During our first unit, Introduction to Reader's Workshop, the students will be focusing on the following goals:
+During our third unit, Informational Reading, the students will be focusing on the following goals:

 Students are required to read, a book of their choice, daily for 15 minutes and interacting with the text.
 Students will be required to read 4 times per week, log the book read, record the pages and time and have a parent sign.
 The reading log will be due every Friday.
 Each week, students will receive a new reading response sheet.

-In Writing, we will be working on Opinion Writing.
+In Writing, we will be working on Informational Writing.
 We will be writing about our opinion on certain topics, including our thoughts and feelings why we think the way we do.